Tens of thousands protest Myanmar coup despite internet ban

 In an upwelling of anger in the country’s largest city, Yangon, protesters chanted, “Military dictator, fail, fail; Democracy, win, win” and held banners reading “Against military dictatorship”.
 Bystanders offered them food and water.

+Late in the evening, a rumour of Suu Kyi’s release - quickly denied by her lawyer - triggered noisy street celebrations.

+Cheering and letting off firecrackers, residents said the message was shared by the military-run media Myawaddy.
+But Suu Kyi’s lawyer Khin Maung Zaw denied that the 75-year-old leader had been freed and told Reuters she was still in detention.

-Many in the crowds wore red, the colour of Suu Kyi’s National League for Democracy (NLD) which won Nov.
+Suu Kyi’s National League for Democracy (NLD) won Nov.
 8 elections in a landslide, a result the generals have refused to recognise, claiming fraud.

 By evening, the protesters had mostly dispersed.
 But for a fifth night, a cacophony rose in the darkness as people banged on pots, pans and drums in a show of resistance even as power cuts affected many districts of the city.